-The NBCOT exam consists of 200 multiple choice questions answered over four hours.
+The NBCOT OTR exam consists of 170 multiple choice questions answered over four hours.
 Single-response questions ask you to pick the best one answer while the multi-response requires them to pick the three best answers out of a possible six.
 A further section provides a responsive yes/no format.

 After arriving at the testing center, you can decide to watch a tutorial before starting which does not cut into your four hours of testing time.
 While you are allowed to take a break, the clock does not stop, and you must complete the same check-in procedures when you arrived to re-enter the classroom.

-The NBCOT uses a criterion-referenced scoring system, essentially meaning the test is pass/fail.
+The NBCOT OTR uses a criterion-referenced scoring system, essentially meaning the test is pass/fail.
 Performance is ranked on a scale between 300-600, with 450 being the minimum score needed to pass.
-The exam consists of 200 questions in total and points are not deducted if you choose an incorrect answer.
+The exam consists of 170 multiple choice questions and a three-problem clinical simulation test section.
+Scoring is unique in that points are not deducted if you choose an incorrect answer.
 This means that even if you aren’t sure about a question, you should still try to answer it rather than leaving it blank.
-The NBCOT does not provide test scores immediately after the exam ends, instead sending an official feedback report with information about final scores via email or in the mail.
+The NBCOT OTR does not provide test scores immediately after the exam ends, instead sending an official feedback report with information about final scores via email or in the mail.

-The NBCOT exam consists of three different types of multiple-choice questions, two of which require one answer and one of which requires multiple answers.
+The NBCOT OTR exam consists of two sections.
+The clinical simulation test section and a single-response multiple choice section.
 Getting used to this format can take some time, so we provide a few examples of what to expect on test day.

-As the name suggests, these questions provide either three or four options from which to pick the correct answer.
-Because they are single response questions, you will only pick one correct answer which best works based on the information provided in the question.
+As the name suggests, these questions ask you to choose the one correct answer among four possible answers.
+Students should choose the answer which works best based on the information provided in the question.
 Check out the sample questions below, along with the correct answers to those questions in bold.

 Clinical Simulation Test (CST) Items